substance/regexp/README.md

 }).index;
 ```

 Easy.
-If you want to see it in action have a look at the brand-new `Substance.Document.Selection` API.
+If you want to see it in action have a look at the brand-new [Selection API](https://github.com/substance/document/blob/master/src/selection.js).